xgfone/wsvnc/wsvnc/README.md

   -loglevel string
         The level of the log, such as debug, info, etc (default "debug") -option string
-        The option name of the request URL (default "token") -path string
+        The token option name of the request URL (default "token") -path string
         The path of the request URL (default "/websockify") -redis string